Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 Last Situation :

-Obtaining a guarantee certificate from the blockchain to be sent for counting processing by the Matrix Plus IBXBB robot
+According to the agreement with the specialized blockchain support, it was decided that a manager from the blockchain will supervise the counting operation by the robot.

+Waiting for the manager to be introduced by blockchain.

 #